GetStream/stream-video-android/development.md

 * StreamVideoImpl makes the API calls to the coordinator.
 Internally there are 4 retrofit APIs it calls
 * CallClient makes the API calls to the SFU on the edge
+* StreamVideoImpl.developmentMode determines if we should log an error or fail fast.
+Typically for development you want to fail fast and loud.
+For production you want to ignore most non-critical errors.

 ### State management